Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 1. The `name` field will get used as the helm release name.
 To deploy instances of the same stress test release in parallel, update this field.
 1. The `annotations.stressTest` field must be set to true for the script to discover the test.
-1. The `annotations.namespace` field must be set, and governs which kubernetes namespace the stress test package will be installed into as a helm release.
+1. The `annotations.namespace` field must be set, and governs which kubernetes namespace the stress test package will be installed into as a helm release when deployed by CI.
+Locally, this defaults to your username instead.
 1. Extra fields in `annotations` can be set arbitrarily, and used via the `-Filters` argument to the [stress test deploy script](https://github.com/Azure/azure-sdk-tools/blob/main/eng/common/scripts/stress-testing/deploy-stress-tests.ps1).